gawseed/T-CorEx-1/README.md

 Range: 0.1-10

+The Gamma value sets the decay rate for sample weights.
+Bigger values will result in more data being included, which is good for smaller datasets.
+If enough data is present, then low values should be used.

 ### L1 regularization strength

-L1 is better for signals with rapid changes
+Higher L1 values are better better for signals with rapid changes

 ### L2

-Better for smooth time series
+Better for smooth time series.
+There is no current CLI option for this.

 # Correlation Explanation Methods